 I believe I still deal with the effects of PPD and those medications to this day.
 Sometimes I find myself sitting at the edge of that black hole dangling my feet and looking at shiny objects at the bottom wondering how far I can scoot down before I am not able to get back out.
 I know better now though than to go down there if I can help it.

 Postpartum Depression doesn’t define me, but it will forever be a part of me.

 I try to fill my cup full whenever, and however, I can.
 Not just because being happy and confident is awesome, but because I know the alternative is frightening.

 I am so thankful to my support system for helping me through that scary time in my life.

-I still feel guilty when I think about the quality time I lost with my family because of PPD.
+I still feel guilty when I think about the quality time I lost with my family because of Postpartum Depression.

-So how do you know what you are going through is PPD?
+So how do you know what you are going through is Postpartum Depression?
 Talk about what you are feeling.
 Talk to your spouse, to a therapist, your OB/GYN, to a family member, a friend.